 ChromaPure with Display 3 PRO (Rev B) Colorimeter

 Officially known as the i1 Display Pro III, by any definition X-Rite’s colorimeter is a disruptive technology.
-In many ways, it is not useful to think of the Display 3 as simply a successor to the Display 2, which has been the dominant affordable colorimeter on the market for several years.
-The Display 3 is based on a completely different design and offers a level of performance profoundly superior to the Display 2, indeed profoundly superior to any colorimeter at anywhere near the MSRP price of $269.
+In many ways, it is not useful to think of this meter as simply a successor to the Display 2, which was the dominant affordable colorimeter on the market for several years.
+The i1 Display Pro III (Display 3) is based on a completely different design and offers a level of performance profoundly superior to the Display 2, indeed profoundly superior to any colorimeter at anywhere near the MSRP price of $269.